ravishan16/countdowntimer/README.md

 # Hackathon Timer App

-Tag: #HTML #CSS #JS #CountDownTimer #Hackathon #AWS #S3 #ReinventTheWheel

 As we got ready to kick start the Reinvent the wheel Hackathon, the team prepared everything from the challenge, eye masks, catering, playlist, networking, live leaderboard, and the whole nine yards.
-However when the time came to display a 24 Hr count down timer in the big screen, We couldn't find a decent, minimal, clutter-free Count down timer in the web without ads.
+However, when the time came to display a 24 Hr count down timer in the big screen, We couldn't find a decent, minimal, clutter-free Count down timer in the web without ads.

 Here is the pretty basic HTML/CSS/JS code to build a minimal Count Down Timer.
-App is deployed in AWS S3 bucket, it is as simple as creating a static hosting bucket and uploading the index.html.
+The app is deployed in AWS S3 bucket, and it is as simple as creating a static hosting bucket and uploading the index.html.
 You could quickly change the logo, color scheme, fonts to match your need and taste.

 Link to the App : http://hackathon-timer.s3-website-us-east-1.amazonaws.com/